abetlen/llama-cpp-python/README.md

 ### Are there pre-built binaries / binary wheels available?

 The recommended installation method is to install from source as described above.
-The reason for this is that `llama.cpp` is built with compiler optimizations that are specific to your system.
+This is because `llama.cpp` is built with compiler optimizations specific to your system.
-Using pre-built binaries would require disabling these optimizations or supporting a large number of pre-built binaries for each platform.
+Using pre-built binaries would require disabling these optimizations or supporting many pre-built binaries for each platform.

-That being said there are some pre-built binaries available through the Releases as well as some community provided wheels.
+That being said, there are some pre-built binaries available through the Releases, as well as some community provided wheels.

 In the future, I would like to provide pre-built binaries and wheels for common platforms and I'm happy to accept any useful contributions in this area.
 This is currently being tracked in [#741](https://github.com/abetlen/llama-cpp-python/issues/741)